Spring for Pitta

 If you are not familiar with the basic tenets of a traditional springtime routine, you might benefit from first reading Banyan's more general Ayurvedic Guide to Spring.

 Foods to Favor

 - Balancing to both pitta and kapha, bitter and astringent foods like barley, beans, bitter greens, and lots of salads and vegetables will be among your best options this spring.

 - Other foods to favor include apples, berries, pears, pomegranate, soaked prunes, raisins, amaranth, oat bran, dry oats, basmati rice, rice cakes, seitan, tapioca, ghee, goat’s milk, light chicken or turkey meat, venison, popcorn, and sunflower seeds.

 - While you will be able to tolerate more spices than usual in the early spring, favor fresh ginger over dried, and lean on those spices that pitta tolerates well: cardamom, cinnamon, coriander, cumin, fennel, mint, parsley, saffron, tarragon, turmeric, and vanilla.

-- Of the recommended herbal teas, the CCF Tea (Cumin, Coriander, Fennel) will be your best choice.
+- Of the recommended herbal teas, the CCF Tea (cumin, coriander, and fennel) will be your best choice.

 Acceptable Seasonal Indulgences

 This spring, you will probably tolerate some especially light or mildly heating foods that might be too much for you during the summer months: a spicy meal or some caffeinated tea.
 But, your very best choice for springtime indulgence will be sweets made from fresh fruit like baked apples, delectable prune bars, or a fruit crumble.

 These foods are sweet enough to soothe pitta but light enough to support the body in its effort to cleanse and purify the system.